Oil pulling has become one of the latest fads to hit the health scene.

 Gandoosh is a little different to Oil Pulling but is similar in action.
 It is generally used to treat mouth and throat disorders and the oil used can be medicated specifically for various body types and ailments.
 Remember that simple old warm salt water tonic we used to gargle when we felt a sore throat coming on?
 Well this goes one step further!

 - 1 tbsp organic whole black sesame oil

 - 1/4 tsp black salt (Indian grocers sell this) or Himalayan salt

 - 1 tsp raw organic honey (unheated)

 - For gum disease add 1/4 tsp black pepper as well

 - Move around the mouth and gums for 1 minute, gargle if necessary, spit out (do not swallow any of it) and rinse with warm water

 We know that digestion starts in the mouth, and Ayurveda believes improper digestion is the root cause of all disease – with this in mind its super important to keep our mouth, teeth and gums in good health.
-And it takes no time at all.
-I’m sure you have all these ingredients at home already.
-Why not give it a try?
+It takes no time at all plus I’m sure you have all these ingredients at home already so why not give it a try?